lrcastro/spANOVA/README.md

 An R package to perform analysis of experiments with spatial dependence

 # Install
+Before installing this package make sure you have installed the following ones:

+* spdep
+* agricolae
+* ScottKnott
+* multcomp

-You can install this package by typing the following command in R console
+And then you can install spANOVA by typing the following command in R console
-devtools::install_github("lrcastro/spANOVA",dependencies=TRUE)
+`devtools::install_github("lrcastro/spANOVA",dependencies=TRUE)`